Browns sign center Austin Reiter off Washington's practice squad

 Greco was the only healthy O-lineman with experience at center on the roster after Erving's injury occurred, so Jackson said the team would likely add depth.
 Reiter will provide it.

 Reiter, 24, has never appeared in an NFL regular-season game.
 Washington drafted him in the seventh round last year out of the University of South Florida.
-Reiter, 6-foot-3 and 307 pounds, spent last season on Washington's practice squad and began this season on it, too.
+Reiter, 6-foot-3 and 307 pounds, spent most of last season on Washington's practice squad.
+He began this season on Washington's active roster, was cut a day after the regular-season opener and then signed to the practice squad.